LeetLLM

 The first memory lesson is the same as CUDA: weights aren't the whole bill.
 Activations, gradients, optimizer state, and temporary workspaces matter too.

 Unified memory adds one twist.
 There isn't a separate video-memory pool: a large run competes for system memory with macOS and every other app.
-PyTorch exposes current_allocated_memory() for bytes occupied by live tensors, driver_allocated_memory() for total memory allocated by Metal for the process (including cached allocator blocks and MPS/MPSGraph allocations), and empty_cache() to release unoccupied cached memory.[5]Reference 5torch.mps.https://docs.pytorch.org/docs/stable/mps.html
+PyTorch exposes current_allocated_memory() for bytes occupied by live tensors, driver_allocated_memory() for total memory allocated by Metal for the process (including cached allocator blocks and MPS/MPSGraph allocations), and empty_cache() to release unoccupied cached memory.[6]Reference 6torch.mps.https://docs.pytorch.org/docs/stable/mps.html empty_cache() doesn't free tensors that are still alive, so it can't repair a workload whose real peak exceeds the limit.

 Inspect those counters only after MPS is available: